Where the design community meets.

 Designer News is where the design community meets.

-UI Designer at WodUp; Creator of 2048 Joined about 5 years ago Gabriele has invited Timothy G.
+UI Designer at WodUp; Creator of 2048 Joined over 5 years ago Gabriele has invited Timothy G.

 I'm a somewhat satisfied paying user of Abstract (somewhat = it does what I need but I also have big expectations for groundbreaking features in the future).

 Can anyone who's experienced both product speak about the pros and cons of each?

 Specifically, I think Abstract's branch support and "immutable" master branch is a great feature.
 Plant doesn't seem to have this.
 Is that true?

 I reported the post as "I don't think this should be on DN" when I first saw it.
 That's not why it got deleted, but I'm surprised to see not many people feel the same as me.